This is an excellent gun. It will shoot clays superbly and offers excellent value for money. What else does our reviewer say?

-The fact this Beretta Silver Pigeon Grade 1 O/U shotgun represents such terrific value is down to the euro which has seen the price of Italian guns rise quite sharply in the last couple of years.
+This Beretta Silver Pigeon Grade 1 over-and-under shotgun represents amazing value – which is a result of the euro increasing the price of Italian guns in recent years.

-However one of the main features of the Beretta Silver Pigeon Grade 1 Sporter is the Optima-bore system with flush-fitting chokes which until now has only been used on the higher grade Silver Pigeon 3 and the 682 Gold E.
+One of the main features of the Beretta Silver Pigeon Grade 1 Sporter is the Optima-bore system with flush-fitting chokes.
+Previously this was only used on the higher grade Silver Pigeon 3 and the 682 Gold E.

 The Grade 1’s engraving and brushed silver action finish follows the style of the Field gun with etched decoration in the form of a tight scroll.

-And talking of choices, this the Beretta Silver Pigeon Grade 1 Sporter can be had with 28, 30 or 32in barrels chambered for 3in cartridges, all with a top rib that tapers from 10mm at the breech to 8mm at the muzzles.
+Other options include the different barrels.
+The Beretta Silver Pigeon Grade 1 Sporter can be selected with 28, 30 or 32in barrels chambered for 3in cartridges, all with a top rib that tapers from 10mm at the breech to 8mm at the muzzles.

-I’ve got to say that the wood used here is okayish but that’s only to be expected considering the price of the gun – it’s £1,300 selling price is about £300 less than some of the other models in the Beretta range.
+A downside is the wood which I would have to describe as okayish.
+However as the gun is £1,300 then that’s hardly surprising.
+This is a selling price about £300 less than some of the other models in the Beretta range.

 The stock dimensions are standard for a Beretta Sporter with a length of 14.3/4in and drops of 1.1/2in and 2.1/4in at comb and heel respectively.

-There’s a slight cast for the right-handed shooter but importers, GMK, tell me a true left hand stock will be available before too long.
+There’s a slight cast for the right-handed shooter but left-handers are also catered for as a left-hand stock is also available with a left-hand cast.
 The stock finishes with a 1in pad which can be changed for others if the owner wants to fine tune the fit.